5 from 1 vote

 This post may contain affiliate links.
 Please read our disclosure policy.

-This velvety, creamy bechamel sauce is a staple in Italian cuisine and is one of the mother sauces!
+This velvety, creamy Bechamel Sauce Recipe is a staple in Italian cuisine and is one of the mother sauces!
 It’s used in dishes like lasagna, baked pasta, and vegetable gratins.
 Just a few simple ingredients add richness and depth to your favorite recipes.

 finished bechamel sauce in a pot with a wooden spoon in it.